- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 All of these green systems means that despite only having a population of 2,600, Wildpoldsried produces 321 percent more energy than it needs – and it’s generating 4.0 million Euro (US $5.7 million) in annual revenue by selling it back to the national grid.
 It is no surprise to learn that small businesses have developed in the village specifically to provide services to the renewable energy installations.

-Over the years the village’s green goals have been so successful that they have even crafted a mission statement — WIR–2020, Wildpoldsried Innovativ Richtungsweisend (Wildpoldsried Innovative Leadership).
+Over the years the village’s green goals have been so successful that they have even crafted a mission statement — WIR–2020, Wildpoldsried Innovativ Richtungsweisend (Wildpoldsried Innovative Trend-setting).
 The village council hopes that it will inspire citizens to do their part for the environment and create green jobs and businesses for the local area.

 As a result of the village’s success, Wildpoldsried has received numerous national and international awards for its conservation and renewable energy initiatives known as Klimaschutz (climate protection).
 The council even hosts tours for other village councils on how to start their own Klimaschutz program.
 The Mayor has even been doing global tours ever since the Fukushima disaster.

 Mayor Zengerle has gone to Romania, Berlin and the Black Sea Region to speak about how these places can transform their communities and make money in the process.
 Speaking to Biocycle , Mayor Zengerle said, “The mitigation of climate change in practice can only be implemented with the citizens and with the Village Council behind them 100 percent of the way.
 This model cannot be forced from only one side.
 We often spend a lot of time talking to our visitors about how to motivate the village council (and Mayor) to start thinking differently.
 We show them a best practices model in motion and many see the benefits immediately.
 From the tour we give, our guests understand how well things can operate when you have the enthusiasm and conviction of the people.”